Paradoxxs/Cybersecurity/Network.md

  [[Network devices]] is the hardware used to establish connection.

-Network design
+## Network design
 Segments
 	-	Public the resource that reside on the internet, from the perspective of company network cannot be trusted
 	-	DMZ is our contributions to the internet in the form of Web, email DNS records.
 There should be a segment between DMZ and private
 	-	Private These are the company internal network, and should not be available from the internet.
 Using [[Defense in depth]] to protect the network.
 Firewall placement need to be located in a place that allows it to ensure that any outbound traffic is legitimate and inbound connections.

+### MPLS
+Multiprotocol label switching (MPLS)  is data forwarding technology that increases the speed and controls the flow of network traffic.
+With MPLS, data is directed through a path via labels instead of requiring complex lookup in a routing table at every stop.
+MPLS network make it possible to tie organization network and phone solution together across multiple locations.

-Network protocol
+## Network protocol
 	Is the agreement or rules on how computer networks communicate with each other.
 	Layer 4
 		- [[UDP]] and [[TCP]]